Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 System sniffs out fakes up to 76 percent of the time.

-The post Fake news detector algorithm works better than a human appeared first on Engineering Research News.
+The post Fake news detector algorithm works better than a human appeared first on Michigan Engineering News.

 The post Chat tool simplifies tricky online privacy policies appeared first on Engineering Research News.